-The exhibitions proudly showcase the diversity and depth of creative talent in the municipality.
-Over the last 10 years, the Community Exhibitions Program has exhibited over 1,900 artworks produced by more than 450 artists.
-It receives over 1,000 attendees annually to exhibition openings and averages over 800 visits to each individual exhibition.
-The Community Exhibitions Program has also helped facilitate over $85,000 of art sales directly back to local artists of Boroondara.
+These exhibitions proudly showcase the diversity and depth of creative talent in the municipality.
+Over the last 11 years, the Community Exhibitions Program has exhibited over 2,050 artworks produced by more than 470 artists.
+In previous years, the program has received over 1,000 attendees annually to exhibition openings, 1,200 online visitations, and averages over 800 visits to each individual exhibition.
+The Community Exhibitions Program has also helped facilitate over $98,000 of art sales directly back to local artists of Boroondara.

 To be eligible for our Community Exhibitions Program, applicants must meet at least one of the following criteria:

-- An emerging artist living in, or with a studio in Boroondara
+- An emerging artist living in, or with a studio in the City of Boroondara

-- A practising artist not represented by a commercial gallery living in, or with a studio in Boroondara
+- A practising artist not represented by a commercial gallery living in, or with a studio in the City of Boroondara

 - Students at a school or institution located within the City of Boroondara

-- A school, university or TAFE group based in Boroondara
+- A school, university or TAFE group based in the City of Boroondara

-- An arts organisation or arts community group based in Boroondara
+- An arts organisation or arts community group based in the City of Boroondara

-- Aboriginal and Torres Strait Islanders who live or study in the Inner East Region (Boroondara, Monash, Manningham or Whitehorse)
+- Aboriginal and Torres Strait Islanders who live, work or study in the Inner East Region (Boroondara, Monash, Manningham or Whitehorse)

 Artists or groups in the Community Exhibitions Program cannot exhibit two consecutive years in a row.